- Initial Consultation

 In some circumstances, additional medical, imaging, or genetic tests can be helpful in understanding the factors contributing to symptoms and in tailoring treatment recommendations.

-Recommendations following the initial consultation may also include individual behavioral or psychological treatment, social skills group treatment, medication treatment, and/or educational or vocational supports.
+Recommendations following the initial consultation may also include individual behavioral or psychological treatment, social skills group treatment, medication treatment, educational or vocational supports, and/or referrals to providers for these treatments.
 More detail on each of these types of treatment recommendations is provided below:

 - Behavior analysis treatment: